Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Introduction

 For $n\geq 1$ write $n=dp+e$ with $0\leq e<p$.
 Define $\be_n:=(p^d,e)$ if $e>0$ or $\be_n:=(p^{d-1},p-1,1)$ if $e=0$.
-Irreducible spin representations indexed by $\be_n$ are called basic spin modules and will play a special role in this paper.
+Note that $\be_n$ is a $p$-restricted $p$-strict partition of $n$.
+The irreducible spin representations indexed by $\be_n$ are called basic spin modules and will play a special role in this paper.
 Such representations are the composition factors of the reduction modulo $p$ of basic spin modules in characteristic 0, see \cite{BK3,Wales}.

 Given $\la\in\Par_p(n)$ write $\la=(a_1^{b_1},\ldots,a_h^{b_h})$ with $a_1>\ldots>a_h\geq 1$ and $b_i\geq 1$.
 We say that $\la$ is JS if $a_i-a_{i+1}+b_i+b_{i+1}\equiv 0\Md p$ for $1\leq i<h$.
 It has been proved (see \cite{JS,k2}) that $\la\in\Par_p(n)$ is JS if and only if $D^\la\da_{\s_{n-1}}$ is irreducible.
 For any $a\geq 1$ let $a=bp+c$ with $1\leq c\leq p$ and define $\res(a):=\min\{c-1,p-c\}$.
 For $\la\in\RP_p(n)$ we say that $\la=(\la_1,\ldots,\la_h)$ is JS(0) if $\la_h=1$ and $\res(\la_i)=\res(\la_{i+1}+1)$ for $1\leq i<h$.
 In view of \cite{BK,p} it can be checked that $\la\in\RP_p(n)$ is JS(0) if and only if $D(\la,\eps)\da_{\tilde\s_{n-1}}$ and $E(\la,\eps')\da_{\tilde\A_{n-1}}$ are both irreducible.
 An equivalent characterisation is also that $D(\la,0)\da_{\tilde\s_{n-1}}$ is irreducible if $\la$ indexes only one spin representation of $\widetilde\s_n$ or that $E(\la,0)\da_{\tilde\A_{n-1}}$ is irreducible if $\la$ indexes two spin representations of $\widetilde\s_n$.